Ignaz Saal: Life

-Born in Geiselhöring, Saal received musical instructions in voice and instruments early.
+Born in Geiselhöring, Germany, Saal received musical instructions in voice and instruments early.
 He ended 1777 as seminarist of the Domus Gregoriana at the Churfürstliches Gymnasium in Munich (today Wilhelmsgymnasium).
 The same year, he made his debut at the theatre in Munich at the age of 16, and went to Pressburg in 1781.
 In Salzburg, he had contact to Leopold Mozart and Michael Haydn.
 From 1 March 1782 to 30 November 1821, Saal was a member of the Viennese imperial court theatre and bore the title K. k.
 Hofschauspieler.
 He performed leading roles of the German and Italian repertoire, including Almaviva in Mozart's Le nozze di Figaro and Sarastro in Die Zauberflöte.
 In addition he belonged to the ensemble of the Wiener Hofmusikkapelle from 1 July 1795.

 He sang in the world premieres of Haydn's oratorios Die Schöpfung on 29 and 30 April 1798 and Die Jahreszeiten on 24 April 1801.
 He appeared as the minister Don Fernando in the premiere of the final version of Beethoven's opera, then called Fidelio, on 23 May 1814 at the court theatre.

 His last residence was located on Brandstätte No. 632 in Vienna, where he died at the age of 75 from a stroke.